Configuring a policy-based mesh topology

 Certificates can also be imported from the command line interface.
 Refer to the section Importing a certificate from the command line interface

-On the SMC server, you need to declare the certificate authorities to be trusted by the firewalls that SMC manages.
+On the SMC server, you need to declare the certification authorities to be trusted by the firewalls that SMC manages.

-In order for the topology to be deployed, the SMC server must know the certificate authorities' entire chain of trust.
-For further information and to find out how to add certificate authorities, refer to the section Managing certificate authorities.
+In order for the topology to be deployed, the SMC server must know the certification authorities' entire chain of trust.
+For further information and to find out how to add certification authorities, refer to the section Managing certificates and certification authorities.

 You must give the SMC server the addresses of the distribution point(s) of the Certificate Revocation List (CRL) that firewalls would use for each declared authority.
 They can be external or you can also set SMC as a distribution point.